yamalpaca/Score-Calculator/README.md

 - Select a Megamix minigame from the dropdown menu to pull data from
 - Click a button on the chart to toggle it and adjust your score
-- Click on the number underneath a button to set its accuracy
+- Adjust a slider underneath a button set its timing accuracy
 - Drag the chart with your mouse to scroll

 ---

 ## Change Log

+v.0.6.0

+- added sliders to adjust the timing for each press
+- removed difference text
+- edited separators
+- removed a separator
+- adjusted chart window size

 v.0.5.1